continuous-quality-dev/proto-plugins/docs/PROPERTY_TESTING.md

 ## Cross-Runtime Compatibility

 All property-based tests are designed to work across:

 - **Node.js** (with experimental TypeScript support)
 - **Bun** (native TypeScript support)
 - **Deno** (native TypeScript support)

-The test summary automatically detects and reports on property-based tests, providing insights into test coverage and performance across all supported runtimes.
+The test summary automatically detects and reports on property-based tests, providing insights into test coverage and performance across all runtimes.